demetrius99/https-github.com-demetrius99-new_taiwan/README.md

 # Projects
-First one is my poersonal portfolio as a software engineer.
+First one is my personal portfolio as a software engineer.